-An Online Masters in Science Education is a graduate program that may be designed for science-educators or non-science teachers and is delivered through a computer-mediated format - which may vary between colleges.
-Some programs are going to require prospective e-learners to have a Bachelor’s degree and teaching license.
+A masters in science education online is a graduate program that may be designed for science educators or non-science teachers and is delivered through a computer-mediated format – which may vary between colleges.
+Some programs will require prospective e-learners to have a Bachelor’s degree and teaching license.

 Distance-learning means you take your online courses from home or office, wherever you have Internet.
 As with campus programs, a Masters in Science Education online degree may entail a capstone project, and possibly, a thesis.

 What are the benefits of a Masters in Science Education online?